 PMI costs vary, depending on your loan type, but plan to pay between 1% and 3% of your home's purchase price.
 PMI is often included in your mortgage payment.
 You may choose to pay PMI in one lump sum at the start of your loan.

 When do you have to pay PMI?

 PMI is usually required as a condition of conventional mortgage loans if your down payment is less than 20%.
-For example, if the price of your new home is $200,000 and you're only able to pay $7,000 up front, then you pay PMI because your down payment is only 3.5% of your home's purchase price.
-Lenders view a mortgage loan with a smaller down payment as a riskier investment, and mortgage insurance provides a safeguard for the lender if you default on the loan.
+For example, if the price of your new home is $200,000 and you're only able to pay $7,000 up front, then you may pay PMI because your down payment is only 3.5% of your home's purchase price.
+But if your down payment is greater then 20% of the purchase price, then you won’t typically have PMI.

-Ways to avoid PMI
+How to avoid PMI

 Mortgage insurance covers your lender, not you.
 That makes it an expense you'll want to avoid, if possible.
 Below are a few ways you can avoid PMI, if you're able.

 If you have a conventional loan, you may not have to pay PMI with a down payment of at least one-fifth of the home's purchase price.

 Take a second mortgage